 My name is Kristin Casey but everyone calls me KC.
 I’ve spent most of my life in Southern California and Central Texas (with a few years of globetrotting wanderlust in my 20s).
-I attended the University of Texas at Austin, however am mostly self-educated, driven by passionate curiosity about human nature in the areas of sexuality, psychology, and spirituality.
+I attended the University of Texas at Austin but am mostly self-educated, driven by passionate curiosity about human nature in the areas of sexuality, psychology, and spirituality.

 My approach as a Surrogate Partner is one of respect, compassion, patience, and openness.
 I’m not afraid of intense emotions and I like complicated people.
-I have a nonjudgmental, emotionally generous nature and I understand people intuitively—I feel what they feel and sense their needs empathically.
+I have a nonjudgmental, emotionally generous nature and I understand people intuitively.
 I’m told I have a gift for making people feel good about themselves, but it's really a gift for seeing people clearly.
 I zero in on a person’s best qualities, then help them see those qualities in themselves.
-I offer a safe space and loving heart for clients to be their most authentic self, accepted and appreciated for who they really are.
+I offer a safe space and loving heart for clients to be their authentic selves, accepted and appreciated for who they really are.

-I believe intimacy makes life worth living and isolation can be a form of torture.
+I believe intimacy makes life worth living and that isolation can be a form of torture.

 For many years I struggled to accept and express my authentic self.
-I am familiar with the pain of emotional isolation, and the fear and anxiety around emotional vulnerability.
-The self-acceptance and serenity I’ve found are partly due to wise mentors who made this journey before me.
+I am familiar with the pain of emotional isolation, and fear and anxiety around emotional vulnerability.
+The self-acceptance and serenity I’ve found were in part due to wise mentors who made this journey before me.
 They didn’t just hand me a map; they walked beside me and illuminated the way.
 I have great compassion for others on that path and it’s an honor to be of service in their healing.